 "Mosquito management always starts community-wide.
 It then becomes city-wide," says Dr. Thompson.
 "I don't know that we'll ever get them under control, but we can manage them."

-With the right professional advice and the smart use of all-natural options, we can learn to co-exist with our flying, biting neighbors and reclaim out outdoor spaces at the same time.
+With the right professional advice and the smart use of all-natural and botanical options, we can learn to co-exist with our flying, biting neighbors and reclaim out outdoor spaces at the same time.